sporto/elm-tutorial/010_foundations/more_on_functions.md

 - takes a function: the `(Int -> String)` part
 - a list of integers
-- and returns a list of interger
+- and returns a list of strings

 The interesting part is the `(Int -> String)` fragment.
 This says that a function must be given conforming to the `(Int -> String)` signature.